KarpelesLab/strftime/README.md

 # Usage

-It is either possible to instanciate an object for a given locale (via `strftime.New`) or directly call strftime.Format().
+It is either possible to instanciate an object for a given locale (via `strftime.New`) or directly call `strftime.Format` or `strftime.EnFormat`.

 ## Examples